askari0102/Learning/Kubernetes/README.md

 **Container runtime** — the program that actually creates and runs containers, reached through the **CRI** (Container Runtime Interface).
 In practice this is **containerd** or **CRI-O**.
 The kubelet does not implement containerization; it delegates. ([Part 1.2](#12-containers-and-images-briefly-for-readers-who-have-not-used-docker) covers images and runtimes.)

 **kube-proxy** (somewhat optional now) — the component that historically implemented Service networking on each node by programming packet-forwarding rules so that traffic to a Service's virtual IP reaches a backing pod.
-It runs in one of several modes (iptables, nftables, or **IPVS** — IP Virtual Server, the kernel's L4 load balancer).
+It runs in one of several modes — `iptables` (the default), `ipvs` (selected with `--proxy-mode=ipvs`; IP Virtual Server, the kernel's L4 load balancer), or `nftables` (Beta, feature-gated, ~1.31+; the old `userspace` mode is removed).
 In many modern clusters it is **removed entirely** and replaced by eBPF-based service handling in the CNI — Cilium calls this "kube-proxy replacement."
 Which one is in use matters for debugging, because the place to look for Service routing problems differs ([Part 20.3](#203-service-and-networking-debugging)).

-**CNI plugin** — a program on each node that assigns pod IP addresses and wires up connectivity.
+**CNI plugin** — the binary on each node (`/opt/cni/bin`, invoked by the kubelet/container runtime) that assigns pod IP addresses and wires up connectivity, plus its per-node agent (e.g. `cilium-agent`, `calico-node`), which is what is usually deployed as a DaemonSet, meaning one agent pod per node.
 The CNI is what makes the flat pod network real ([Part 9.2](#92-the-cni-layer)).
-It is usually deployed as a DaemonSet, meaning one pod per node.

 **CSI node plugin** — the per-node half of a storage driver, responsible for attaching and mounting volumes on that machine ([Part 16](#part-16--storage)).
 Also typically a DaemonSet.

 So a typical worker node is running: the kubelet and container runtime as native services, plus several DaemonSet pods (CNI, CSI node plugin, log collector, metrics agent, and any security agent).
-This is worth remembering when budgeting node capacity: **DaemonSets consume resources on every node**, and they are usually excluded from the accounting that "how much room do I have?" calculations show.
+This is worth remembering when budgeting node capacity: **DaemonSets consume resources on every node**, and they *are* included in the accounting that "how much room do I have?" calculations show (`kubectl describe node` Allocated resources and the scheduler's allocatable budget count DaemonSet requests).

 ## 2.5 Labels, selectors, and node roles in practice